Deeejs/moviedb-demo-clean/README.md

 # OR Docker Compose v1 (older)
 docker-compose up

-# Start the frontend
+# Start the frontend (choose one method)
-npm run dev --workspace=frontend
+npm run dev --workspace=frontend  # From root directory
+# OR
+cd apps/frontend && npm run dev    # From frontend directory
 ```

-This will automatically:
+**What Docker Compose does automatically:**

 - Start PostgreSQL database
 - Build and run the backend API
 - Apply database migrations
 - Seed the database with sample movies, actors, and ratings

+**What you need to do:**

-- Start the application
+- Start the frontend manually using one of the commands above

 **Access the application:**